Do you have a great idea but need capital to make it happen?

 If you're thinking of doing a crowdfunding campaign or looking to raise funding for your startup then don't miss out.
 Take this opportunity to get advice and learn all of our tips, tricks and tools.

 The fastest way to learn how to code and make apps.
-We teach iOS and Android app developement in person and online.
+We teach iOS, Web and Android app development in person and online.
 Our classes are for everyone, whether if you have zero programming experience or have been coding for years.
 With our step-by-step video lessons, we'll get you designing, coding and becoming an app developer in no time.

 StartCrowdfunding Research Tools (9:52)